bzoulko/module6_challenge/README.md

-# Module 06 Challenge Project - Server-Side APs - Weather Dashboard
+# Module 06 Challenge Project - Server-Side APIs - Weather Dashboard
 This program is a weather dashboard showing the current weather for a given city and the next 5 days forecast.
 Also maintaining a city history for easy click and re-load.